 Perspective is a fantastic jumping off point for inspiring kids to think about the way math and art intersect.
-Today’s post features a fantastic way to introduce perspective art for kids.
+Today’s post features a fantastic way to introduce perspective art for kids through a one point perspective art activity.
 Find more fun ways to teach kids math.

 This fall I took a fantastic sketchbook class from Jane Kriss.
 Most of the activities weren’t very mathematical, but we completed a unit on perspective that was all about math.
 I simplified one of the activities from that unit for today’s one point perspective math art activity.

 Some links on this site are affiliate links and I may earn a small commission at no cost to you.
 Click on the images and blue text to be taken to links.
 Thank you!
 Learn more.